 For hundreds of years, shiitake mushrooms have been a popular food source in Asia.
-They’re the second most popular and the third most widely cultivated edible mushroom in the world.
+In fact, they’re the second most popular and the third most widely cultivated edible mushroom in the world.

 Today, shiitakes can be found in most grocery stores because of their meaty and versatile flavor, but did you know that they’re packed with B vitamins and have the power to fight cancer cells, cardiovascular disease and infections?
 That’s just a few of shiitake mushroom nutrition benefits.